graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Interfaces are an abstract type where there are common fields declared.
-Any type that implements an interface must define all the fields with names and types exactly matching.
+Any type that implements an interface must define all the fields with names and types either exactly matching or of covariant types.
 The implementations of this interface are explicitly listed out in `possibleTypes`.

 Fields\: